dscotese/kraken-grid/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Release Notes for version 1.4
 This project has been converted to Typescript.
-There are also a few changes on the way to supporting the Gemini Exchange (using gemini-grid instead of krakn-grid).
+There are also a few changes on the way to supporting the Gemini Exchange (using gemini-grid instead of kraken-grid).
 If you use both, lucky you!
 Kraken asked me to close my account after I got arrested for trading Bitcoin.
-See https://litmocracy.blogspot.com/2024/06/daves-narrative.html, the beginning of a book about it.
+See https://litmocracy.blogspot.com/2024/06/daves-narrative.html, the beginning of a book about it for more information.
 I have not tested using both Gemini and Kraken with the same instance.
-If you're a coder and you want to help, consider writing some unit tests!
+If you want to help, consider [writing some unit tests](https://github.com/dscotese/kraken-grid/issues)!

 # kraken-grid BETA
 A bot that extends grid trading once you use it to create a grid using orders with conditional closes.